igocreate/igo/docs/guide/views.md

 # Igo Views

-Igo.js uses the [Dust](http://www.dustjs.com/) templating engine.
-This module is maintained by LinkedIn (https://github.com/linkedin/dustjs).
+Igo.js uses the [Igo Dust.js](https://github.com/igocreate/igo-dust) templating engine.

 The templates files are located in the `/views` directory.